-I now have a long list of books I want to read to learn more about racism, inequality and Black history (you can that list along with other ways to be educated on racism here) and am glad that I read this book as I’ve already learned a little more than what I already knew.
+I now have a long list of books I want to read to learn more about racism, inequality and Black history (you can see that list along with other ways to be educated on racism here) and am glad that I read this book as I’ve already learnt so much.

 Oh, and she doesn’t hold back on her thoughts about Trump either, which we love.